Ercaino/Ercaino/README.md

 >  -ꦼ———▸ 📑 Licenses
 >  -ꦼ———▸ 🛠️ Bug fixes
 >  -ꦼ———▸ 🖥️ Information on computer science and theory

+Remember to credit me, for any help contact me on Discord
 ```

 ***